How to Print in Excel?

 Now, when you take a print out of your document, you’ll get lines between the cells.

 Under the Page Layout tab, Under the heading of sheet options, if you want row numbers & column alphabet to appear, you can select the checkbox of Print. when you take a print out of your document, it will appear at the top section and left corner.

 #6 – Number of Spreadsheet Report Copies

-Suppose, if you want to take a printout, 1 copy by default it appears, you can take a multiple copies by clicking on arrows next to copies box, you can take a print out on both sides of the paper or single side based on the printer you use
+Suppose, if you want to take a printout, 1 copy by default it appears, you can make multiple copies by clicking on arrows next to copies box, you can take a print out on both sides of the paper or single side based on the printer you use

 #7 – Collate the Pages of Each Copy (Either collated or Uncollated)